vue-a11y/vue-a11y.com/src/posts/2021-01-24-vue-announcer.md

 ## The problem of asynchronous updates

 One characteristic of client-side rendered web-apps is their dynamic DOM.
-Parts of the doucment could and will get updated, added and removed.
-All of this in an elegant, smooth and asynchronous way, to delivery that reactive, "app-y" experience – but without a page reload.
+Parts of the document could and will get updated, added and removed.
+All of this happens in an elegant, smooth and asynchronous way – to deliver that reactive, "app-y" experience – but without a page reload.
 Alas, this causes a problem for screen reader users.

 Imagine that they traversed to the last third of a document (their screen reader's virtual cursor is on a link in the footer section for example), and a part of the document's header gets updated.